Kanban-Zai/kanban-zai-version-1.0/core.md

 Please note that this is the ONLY performance metric Kanban-Zai enforces.
 The reasoning behind this is as follows...

 If a team is planning 1 sprints worth of work and completing that weeks worth of work each week then that is the measure of a team that is functioning well.

-Backporting is included as normal in this metric as backporting has an explanation and a solution attached.
+Backporting is included as a normal part of this metric as backporting has an explanation, and a solution attached.

 From here we can infer 3 things.